bptlab/scylla/README.md

 # Scylla - An extensible BPMN process simulator [![Build Status](https://github.com/bptlab/scylla/actions/workflows/CI.yml/badge.svg)]([https://travis-ci.org/bptlab/scylla](https://github.com/bptlab/scylla/actions/workflows/CI.yml/))

-Scylla is an extensible BPMN process simulator which relies on the building blocks of discrete event simulation.
-The process simulator offers an UI where BPMN models can be extended with simulation-specific information (e.g., inter-arrival time of instances, task duration).
-Resources are centrally specified in an extra file, such that the simulator also allows multi-process simulation (a simulation with several process models using the same resources).
+Scylla is an extensible business process simulator.
+Simulations are configured with a file for general information, such as resources, multiple BPMN model files, which allow multi-process simulation with shared resources, and simulation configuration files, which extend the BPMN files with simulation-specific information, e.g., inter-arrival time of instances, task duration.
+Scylla simulates these inputs using discrete event simulation (DES) and produces information on the simulated process instances, such as an XES event log.

+The engine can be controlled via a GUI, which also provides an interface for creating the configuration input files, or by command line.
-Scylla is implemented in the Java programming language and can be extended.
-It offers well-defined entry points for extensions based on a plug-in structure.
+Scylla stands out by offering well-defined entry points for extensions based on a plug-in structure, which allows to make it fulfil specific simulation requirements.

 ## Quick Start
 Download the [latest release](https://github.com/bptlab/scylla/releases/latest) zipfile and unpack it.